-- (i) Minimum Capital Requirement of 8 % by end of 1992. - (ii) Tier approach to capital: - Core Capital: Equity, Disclosed Reserves - Supplementary Capital: General Loan Loss Reserves, Other Hidden Reserves, Revaluation Reserves, Hybrid Capital Instruments and Subordinate Debts - 50% of the capital to be reckoned as core capital. - (iii) Risk Weights for different categories of exposure of banks ranging from 0 % to 100 % depending upon the riskiness of the assets.
-While commercial loan assets had a risk weight of 100%, inter-bank assets were assigned 20% risk weight; sovereign paper carried 0 % risk weight
+- (i) Minimum Capital Requirement of 8 % by end of 1992. - (ii) Tier approach to capital: - Core Capital: Equity, Disclosed Reserves - Supplementary Capital: General Loan Loss Reserves, Other Hidden Reserves, Revaluation Reserves, Hybrid Capital Instruments and Subordinate Debts - o 50% of the capital to be reckoned as core capital. - (iii) Risk Weights for different categories of exposure of banks ranging from 0% to 127.5% depending upon the riskiness of the assets as indicated in Annex 1.
+While commercial loan assets had a risk weight of 100%, inter-bank assets were assigned 20% risk weight; sovereign paper carried 0 % risk weight.
+In 2002, maintenance of capital funds as a percentage of risk weighted assets was extended to all UCBs.
+Since 2005, the minimum Capital to Risk Assets Ratio that is expected to be maintained is 9 percent.
 Further, vide 1996 amendment to the original Basel Accord, capital charge was prescribed for market related exposures.